pydoit/doit/doc/extending.rst

 2) User's can create new ways to define when a task is up-to-date using the `uptodate` task parameter
 3) The output can be configured by creating custom reports
+4) You can customize how tasks are executed by creating new Action types

 Apart from those `doit` also expose it's internal API so you can create new applications on top of `doit`.